 - 1) Consult people who can advise you:

 - Your family

 - Your subject teachers

 - Directors of Faculty (at options evening)

 - Your form tutor

 - 2) Check the descriptions of each course and what is required carefully.
-This is especially important for subjects that are offered in KS4 but you have not yet studied (such as Psychology, Business Studies, Health & Social Care or GCSE PE).
+This is especially important for new subjects that are offered in KS4, but you have not yet studied.
 You should also check any particular requirements for the course such as coursework or performance and make sure you are comfortable with that.

-- 3) Consider whether the option subjects you are choosing NOW will support any further education or career choices in the future.
+- 3) Consider whether the option subjects you are choosing NOW will support any further education career choices in the future.